-When a daymark with length HFL is used, the lower end of the daymark must be high enough above mean high water so that the geographical range exceeds the far end of the channel.
+When a daymark with length LFL,DM,sel is used, the lower end of the daymark must be high enough above mean high water so that its geographical range exceeds the distance to the far end of the channel.

 HFL,lower_end_daymark=Rg2.03 dU-HvhU2∙hU When the light is positioned at the upper end of the daymark the daymark length must be added to the minimum front light height.